Not All Rollouts are Useful: Down-Sampling Rollouts in LLM Reinforcement Learning: Experiments

 \subsection{Effect of Rollout and Update Sizes $(n,m)$}

 A key practical question for PODS adoption is how to choose the rollout size $(n)$ and training batch size $(m)$.
 While a larger $n$ provides more diverse rollouts for selection, it also increases inference costs.
 Meanwhile, a smaller $m$ reduces update costs but may provide insufficient training signal.
-As shown in \cref{fig:scaling}, we systematically study these trade-offs to provide deployment guidance.
+As shown in \cref{fig:scaling}, we study these trade-offs on experimental setting (a) to provide deployment guidance.

 Increasing rollout size $n$ exhibits diminishing returns with an optimal point around $n=64$.
 Performance initially improves as larger pools enable better sample selection, but degrades beyond $n=128$ due to two factors: (1) inference runtime grows significantly as GPU memory saturates, and (2) marginal improvements in rollout diversity plateau while computational overhead continues rising.